yoanm/go-tfsig/DOC.md

 GetBodyBlock returns the block behind the BodyElement

-it panics if BodyElement is not a block (use `IsBodyBlock()` first)
+it panics if BodyElement is not a block (use `IsBodyBlock()` first).

 #### func (BodyElement) [GetName](/body_element.go#L35)

 `func (e BodyElement) GetName() string`

-GetName returns the name of the BodyElement
+GetName returns the name of the BodyElement.

 #### func (BodyElement) [IsBodyAttribute](/body_element.go#L45)

 `func (e BodyElement) IsBodyAttribute() bool`

-IsBodyAttribute returns true if the BodyElement is an attribute
+IsBodyAttribute returns true if the BodyElement is an attribute.

 #### func (BodyElement) [IsBodyBlock](/body_element.go#L40)

 `func (e BodyElement) IsBodyBlock() bool`

-IsBodyBlock returns true if the BodyElement is a block
+IsBodyBlock returns true if the BodyElement is a block.

 #### func (BodyElement) [IsBodyEmptyLine](/body_element.go#L50)

 `func (e BodyElement) IsBodyEmptyLine() bool`

-IsBodyEmptyLine returns true if the BodyElement is an empty line
+IsBodyEmptyLine returns true if the BodyElement is an empty line.

 ### type [BodyElements](/body_element.go#L32)

 `type BodyElements []BodyElement`

-BodyElements is a simple wrapper for a list of BodyElement
+BodyElements is a simple wrapper for a list of BodyElement.

 ### type [IdentTokenMatcher](/ident_token_matcher.go#L32)

 `type IdentTokenMatcher struct { ... }`

-IdentTokenMatcher is a simple implementation for IdentTokenMatcherInterface
+IdentTokenMatcher is a simple implementation for IdentTokenMatcherInterface.

 #### func [NewIdentTokenMatcher](/ident_token_matcher.go#L22)